 Genders are similar with a bright red hood that extends to the throat and upper breast.
 A white or buff patch at the base of the bill may extend to a moustache appearance on some birds, but this is highly variable.
-The black back has small buff-yellow spots down the center, and the black wings have a bold white patch along the edge.
+The black back has small buff-yellow spots down the center, and the black wings have a bold white slash-like patch along the edge.
 The rump is white, and the abdomen is yellow or whitish-yellow with fine black streaking.
 The undertail coverts are white with black streaks.
 The forked tail has black outer feathers and white inner feathers with black barring.
-The lower abdomen can appear grayish.
+The lower abdomen can appear grayish or yellowish.

 The color intensity can vary between different populations and subspecies, and southern subspecies typically show more white than northern birds, particularly on the back.
 Juveniles are much more brownish overall, with a dark red or red-brown wash on the face and breast.
 A white moustache is more pronounced on immature woodpeckers.